esavv/wavescore/readme.txt

       least makes predictions.
  - We have a boilerplate iOS app, we modified it to allow the user to upload a video, we gave it an app icon, and we figured out how to deploy and test it to my physical iPhone
+ - iOS development: Add functionality that, upon user upload, displays a set of manuevers "performed" in the video.
+This should be a hardcoded set of maneuvers but gets us to figure out both (1) display and (2) what the json/schema the app should expect from our prediction service

 ## How to download a YouTube video using yt-dlp:
  > yt-dlp https://www.youtube.com/watch?v=1Zj_jAPToxI